atorras1618/PerMaViss/docs/examples/index.rst

 .. image:: TorusBarcode2.png
    :width: 500

 Here we look at the extension information on one dimensional persistence classes.
 For this we exploit the extra information stored in `MV_ss`.
 What we do is plot the one dimensional barcodes, highlighting those bars from the ``(0,1)`` position in the infinity page in red.
 Also, we highlight in blue when these bars are extended by a bar in the ``(1,0)`` position on the infinity page.
-All the black bars are only comming from classes in the ``(1,0)`` position on the infinity page.
+All the black bars are only coming from classes in the ``(1,0)`` position on the infinity page.

     >>> PH = MV_ss.persistent_homology
     >>> start_rad = min(PH[1].barcode[:,0])